ammarkandel/Private-Events/README.md

 # Private Events

-This project built to let users share there ideas.

 ## About

 This project is a Private Events app.
 The idea is to create an app where the members of the website can publish events, attend events.